LuisContrerasGlz/ngym_client/README.md

 Working integrated from Heroku https://www.heroku.com/.

-## There are several components to this system to work in the totality:
+## There are several components to this system to work in the totality, here you can find the repos to code and links to sub-systems:

 1. The main site page of the system which is this current repository.